-Verification requires that the type of retVal is compatible with the declared return type of the current method.
+Verification requires that the type of retVal is verifier-assignable-to the declared return type of the current method.
+[Note: as the operation is stack-to-stack no representation changes occur. end note]

 3.58 shl - shift integer left

 Format Assembly Format Description 62 Shl Shift an integer left (shifting in zeros), return an integer.